ThatCraws/GGScore/README.md

  ## How to build

  This application uses a few APIs which will have to be built and linked before you will be able to build this project.
- The needed APIs are wxWidgets, jsoncpp and libcurl (7.62.0 used, but others should work of course, but you will have to change the path in the supplied project file, if you want to use it).
+ The needed APIs are [wxWidgets](https://wxwidgets.org/), [jsoncpp](https://github.com/open-source-parsers/jsoncpp) and [libcurl](https://curl.haxx.se/libcurl/) (7.62.0 used, but others should work of course, but you will have to change the path in the supplied project file, if you want to use it).
  The supplied Visual Studio project files require the following folder structure to successfully build the application:

  ```
  └── ┐
      ├── Glicko-2
+     │   └── .git
-     │   └── PR Tool (main git-folder)
+     │   └── PR Tool
      ├── wxWidget
      │   ├── lib
      │   └── include